lextm/jekyll-theme-chirpy/_posts/2012-8-12-how-to-install-custom-controls-to-visual-studio-part-ii.md

 # Sidenote on SharpDevelop

-If you are a control vendor that also wants to support SharpDevelop users, you might note that SharpDevelop does not try to locate design time support assemblies following Visual Studio’s approach.
+If you are a control vendor that also wants to support SharpDevelop users, you might note that SharpDevelop does not try to locate design time support assemblies following Visual Studio's approach.
 Instead, [SharpDevelop reads its own bin folder](https://github.com/lextm/ActionListWinForms/issues/10).

-Besides, I did not yet find a way to automate changes to SharpDevelop’s tool box.
+Besides, I did not yet find a way to automate changes to SharpDevelop's tool box.

 So in all, it is reasonable to write a good FAQ article specifically for SharpDevelop users to show them how to manually create the tool box items and add the design time support.